gatsbyjs/gatsby/docs/docs/gatsby-on-windows.md

 to compile popular native modules.
 It will also install Python 2.7, configuring your machine and npm appropriately.

-If - when attempting to install `windows-buld-tools` - the installation gets stuck after installing visual studio build tools, you may find [this remedy](https://github.com/felixrieseberg/windows-build-tools/issues/47#issuecomment-296881488) handy.
+If your `windows-buld-tools` installation gets stuck after Visual Studio Build Tools, [this remedy](https://github.com/felixrieseberg/windows-build-tools/issues/47#issuecomment-296881488) might help.

 ### If `npm install` still fails...